feathersjs-ecosystem/feathers-vuex/README.md

 ## Contributing

-`feathers-vuex` was built using StealJS, which is a 100% browser-based bundler.
+`feathers-vuex` tests run using StealJS, which is a 100% browser-based bundler.

 Once you’ve installed all of the npm packages, start an `http-server` in the root folder: